 More on bed time issues/ sleeping in a tent: Our biggest stressor in shared spaces is that we could be disturbing someone else’s trip.
 Babies and toddlers cry.
 For us, it’s a lot and it’s unavoidable.
 If we are out in the backcountry and alone, I say, let it out!
 Go ahead and scream— it’s bedtime, we love you, goodbye now.
-(Also, this is how we do it at home— if this is not how you do it at home, it would be kind of cruel to start “cry it out” in the wilderness!)
-If we are in a crowded backcountry site or a front country site we are forced into a family bedtime situation where we all have to “go to bed”, which is like getting punked every night.
+(Also, this is how we do it at home— if this is not how you do it at home, it might be kind of cruel to start “cry it out” in the wilderness!)
+If we are in a crowded backcountry site or a front country site, we are forced into a family bedtime situation where we all have to “go to bed”, which is like getting punked every night.
 We spend an hour or so fake sleeping only to open our eyes to Kelly staring at us, giggling.
 Or “wake up” to a toddler foot in the face.
 He is also the most unfortunate morning alarm.
 He gets up EARLY (like 4am) when camping and will tear apart the tent until we join him.

 Other issues to consider: If you’re not breastfeeding, you need bottles.
 When Kelly was still on formula, we used bottles with disposable liners and reconstituted formula.
 You need to throughly clean the nipple after each use with fresh, sanitized water.
 Make sure you have the appropriate filtration/clean water systems.
 On Isle Royale, for example, we used two methods to be safe.
 We filtered and used the drops.
 Even now, Kelly drinks a lot of whole milk a day.
 If you are committed to only using special water for formula, consider not going into the backcountry just yet or pack it in.

 Diapers- pack extra/ swim diapers We were lucky that Kelly was willing to potty train/learn/whatever your preferred terminology at 18 mos.
 Plus, there was a pandemic so we had the time at home!
 I still put him in a swim diaper on the kayak— yes he can technically pee through it which is gross, but most of our stuff is in dry bags.
 But there’s nothing worse than a toddler who knows you gotta pull up to land every time he claims to have to go potty.
 At the very least, it would contain a serious potty situation until we got to our camp for the day.
 We also used a night time diaper because he was 22 months and could not hold his bladder overnight (and neither can I at 36)… my suggestion is to double up— yes, it’s weird and baggy, but very effective.
 Do you want lug around a pee-filled sleeping bag all trip?
 No?
-Then make a small tear in diaper number one so the excess can seep through the the second diaper.
+Then make a small tear in diaper number one so the excess can seep through to the second diaper.
 Everyone will sleep better.

 Leave No Trace Principles— pack out what you pack in… bring more ziplocks and garbage bags than you think you need.
-You’re welcome in advance.